jazzfan2/helper_scripts/README.md

 The program uses screen-capturing (flameshot) and text-recognition (gocr) in combination with a sorting routine described in the file 'Algorithm correction index-positions toolsmenu.pdf'.

+Known bug: too slow.
+The combination 'menusort2.sh' + 'screenorder.py' provides a fast version of the program as an intermediate solution.
+Full conversion of 'menusort.sh' into Python3 is planned.

 ## mount_plugdrives.sh

 'mount_plugdrives.sh' mounts all external USB-drives, eMMC's and SD-Cards that are physically added to the system.